NLSanyu/NLSanyu/README.md

 ### Hello, world 👋

-My name is Lydia, a Software Developer.

-A bit about me:
+My name is Lydia, and here's a bit of info about me:

 - 🔭 I’m currently working on data pipelines for some cool AI projects :fire:
 - 🌱 I’m currently learning Machine Learning (particularly Deep Learning - Neural Networks and Hyperparameter tuning) :sparkles: